aiwithvikram/AIBrewingClub/run-google-gemma3-270m-oss-locally/README.md

 2. **Check Status**: Verify Ollama is running and the model is available
 3. **Start Chatting**: Type your message and press Enter
 4. **View Responses**: See the model's responses stream in real-time
-5. **Chat History**: Your conversation history is automatically saved
+5. **Chat History**: Your conversation history is saved during the session (refreshing the page will clear it)

 ## System Requirements